Dr. Rosamund Vallings

-I have run a medical practice in Auckland since 1966, and this has become specialised over the past 35 years, with most patients suffering from Chronic Fatigue Syndrome (CFS/ME) and related conditions.
+I ran a medical practice in Auckland from 1966, and this became specialised over the next 35 years, with most patients suffering from Chronic Fatigue Syndrome (CFS/ME) and related conditions.
 I have been involved in diagnosing and managing these patients who have mostly come on referral from other doctors.
-I run regular seminars for patients, and have produced an education booklet and a number of information sheets.
+I ran regular seminars for patients, and have produced an education booklet and a number of information sheets.
 I have published 3 books: “Diagnosis and management of CFS/ME” (September 2012, new edition 2020), "Managing ME/CFS" a guide for young people (September 2015) and “A pocket guide to Chronic Fatigue Syndrome/ME” (August 2017).

 I am medical adviser to the ANZMES – the national organisation supporting those with CFS/ME.
 I have been involved in GP and student education at the University of Auckland and speak to medical groups around NZ.
 I have regularly attended international CFS/ME conferences and presented papers.
 I have visited a number of CFS/ME centres overseas, and maintain contact with many overseas CFS/ME organisations.

 I am a member of the International Association for CFS/ME (IACFS).

 I have reviewed the overseas guidelines for diagnosis and management of CFS/ME for the NZ Guidelines Group, with a view to providing a set of NZ guidelines.
 I am also a co-author of the IACFS/ME physicians’ primer, and I have participated in the international group producing the Canadian and International consensus definitions for CFS/ME.
 I was involved as co-author with an international group writing the Paediatric Primer for Physicians.